ghostfruitleaf/react-tic-tac-toe/WALKTHOUGH_DISCLAIMER.md

 do so.

 ## Disclaimer for Code Explained in the Walkthrough
-While there are areas of this code that we attempted to optimize this is NOT an optimal solution nor is it the only solution.
+While there are areas of this code that we attempted to optimize, this is NOT an optimal solution nor is it the only solution.

 It is, however, a working solution that I hope alongside commentary I have added